All that’s left for me to do in my hometown

 the place could be readied to hold Dad,

-Just the first four of us six kids were there, my sisters
+Just four of us six kids were there, my sisters

 – fifteen, twelve, and ten, and me fourteen –